symfony/symfony-docs/components/lock.rst

 .. caution::

     Beware that some file systems (such as some types of NFS) do not support locking.
-In those cases, it's better to use a local file or a remote store based on Redis or Memcached.
+In those cases, it's better to use a directory on a local disk drive or a remote store based on Redis or Memcached.

 .. _lock-store-memcached:

 MemcachedStore
 ~~~~~~~~~~~~~~

-The MemcachedStore saves locks on a Memcached server, so first you must create
+The MemcachedStore saves locks on a Memcached server, it requires a Memcached
-a Memcached connection implements the ``\Memcached`` class.
+connection implementing the ``\Memcached`` class.
 This store does not
 support blocking, and expects a TTL to avoid stalled locks::

     use Symfony\Component\Lock\Store\MemcachedStore;